ElishaHarmison/Sudoku/README.md

 ## Features ##
 ---

-This game of Sudoku contains different features in order for it to perform high functionality and providing the user with aspects that make it as realistic to the paper based puzzle as possible.
+This game of Sudoku contains different features in order for it to perform with high functionality and providing the user with aspects that make it as realistic to the paper based puzzle as possible.
 This puzzle contains two main pages, the introduction page and the game itself.

 The introduction page contains instructions on how the game is to be played, allowing users who have not previously played Sudoku to understand the basics of how this game is played.
 Once the user has read and understood the rules they then enter the game by selecting the start button.